LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 The non-terminals can be called from predicates using the private built-in methods :ref:`methods_phrase_2` and :ref:`methods_phrase_3` as shown in the example above.
-When we want to use the built-in methods ``phrase/2`` and ``phrase/3``, the non-terminal used as first argument must be within the scope of the *sender*.
+When we want to use the built-in methods ``phrase/2`` and ``phrase/3``, the non-terminal used as in the first argument must be within the scope of the *sender*.
 For the above example, assuming that we want the predicate corresponding to the ``expr//1`` non-terminal to be public, the corresponding scope directive would be: